yerboygiles/RoboSub2020-21/README.md

 **Electrical Management/Organization** -

-   The Raspberry Pi is the brains of the entire operation, so most everything has a line to it.
-The Arduino is connected directly with tx/rx wires between the  the
+   The Raspberry Pi is the brains of the entire operation, so most everything will have/has a line to it.
+The Arduino is connected directly with tx/rx wires between the Raspberry Pi.
+There are two voltage regulators that manage 5V source going to both the Raspberry Pi and Arduino, respectively
-   Raspberry Pi and doesn't take any external voltage because all it is doing is simple PWM signals that don't require any extra power.
-The PixHawk is connected to the Raspberry Pi via USB as well, but if you would like to use the different wiring setups it uses, feel welcome to try.
-I did not have the best of luck with it.

 ***II.
 Software Environment***

-   Pretty much all of the code is written in Python, so it is pretty proficient at handling lots of advanced computation, organization, and interfacing with other things, even hardware.
+   Pretty much all the application code is written in Python, so it is pretty proficient at handling lots of advanced computation, organization, and interfacing with other things, even hardware.
 I have the program set up in a sort of tree that flows upward from a starting program to another program, to another program, and branches out to other hardware and software based on what is required/asked of the program.

-   The libraries we use are specified in the get_pi_requirements.sh, but I will also list them here.
-   PyFirmata - (arduino communication
-   Dronekit - (pixhawk communication)
+This is meant to provide a platform for future development that will eventually allow for multi-platform applications.
+Pretty much, I want the code to be reconfigurable to the extent that it can run on anything, and do anything(within reason).
+   Future projects in AUVSIR won't be just limited to submarines and rovers, so I want this application to be very adaptable in the future, and is also being worked on to translate from Python -> C++ so it can possibly run on even more hardware.

+   Phidget22.Phidget - (Phidget22 gyro libraries)

-   Tensorflow - (AI development and interpretation) OpenCV - (vision processing)
+   Tensorflow - (AI development and interpretation)

+   OpenCV - (vision processing)

    PyGame - (simulation)

    PyOpenGL - (simulation)

-   The top-most program of our custom application is technically "*START_SUB.py*", but can also be initialized by "*button_listener.py*", a script that is supposed to listen for a button press on the Raspberry Pi.
+   The top-most program of our custom application is technically "*START_SUB.py*", but we mainly initialize using "*START_SUB_WITH_TIME.py*", which is meant to give a modifiable countdown to the start, with a beeper.
-   This would be used when we don't have access to a wired connection from the Sub to a computer, but I mainly implemented it because I thought it would be cool to have a button+buzzer.

    **START_SUB** -